 We found so many beaches on our scooter rides in Bali.
 Some were full of tourists (Kuta, Legian, Jimbaran, Padang Padang) and some were quiet and deserted (Sanur, Uluwatu, Serangan).
 Yet the one factor common to all the beaches was how breathtakingly beautiful they all were.
 Some had white sand, some had clear blue water, some had large rocks placed most aesthetically inside the sea, some had still waters while some others had extensive horizons offering magnificent sunset views.
 Thus irrespective of which beach in Bali you visit, you can be sure it’ll be awesome!

 (Now you may find articles speaking of how dirty the beaches in Bali are and get worried, just like we did, but for us, Chowpatty visitors, our eyes will only thank us for allowing them to see such spectacular beaches for a change!
 Also on a serious note, I don’t know what beaches these articles spoke about.
 All the beaches we saw, were clean and gorgeous.)

 4. THERE IS SOMETHING FOR EVERYONE!

-Bali has something to suit everyone’s travel tastes.
+Whether you plan on visiting Bali with your family or friends or whether you plan on a honeymoon to Bali, Bali has something to suit every travel taste and travel style.
 If you enjoy water sports, there are beaches such as Sanur and Nusa Dua where you can enjoy water sports to your heart’s content (Of course, for prices much cheaper than in India).
 For people who want to learn surfing (an activity most Indians are alien to), you can always take surfing lessons at the Kuta Beach.

 Animal and Bird Lovers should head to the Bali Zoo or the Bali Bird Park for a full-day outing.